 - Safety pins

 Make sure that you always have these items in a container, a box or a pouch for easy access.
-You can buy a first aid kit from the store that is already packaged and ready to go with all of the above items included.
+You can buy medical supplies from the online or offline store that is already packaged or get them packaged according to your needs.

 You should have a first-aid kit in your car as well because you never know when an accident will happen on the road and you may need it to help yourself or others.